Shoplifting Defense Strategy #3: Failure to Provide Discovery

 In your case, Mr. Tormey will get the judge to sign a “Holup” order stating that if the prosecutor does not provide the discovery evidence within a certain number of days, then the case against you should be thrown out.
 At a minimum, that evidence will be officially excluded, so the prosecutor will not be able to use the evidence against you at trial.

-Millburn Shoplifting Defenses: Criminal Defense Attorney
+Shoplifting Defenses in NJ: Criminal Defense Attorney

 There are several other shoplifting defenses we use to challenge shoplifting cases.
 These defenses include: